Downlink/test/Readme.md

   });
 });
 ```

-### Server query to get the available resources from a specific device
+### Client request to get the available resources from a specific device

 ```js
 const m2m = require('m2m');